ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: Introduction

-Given multi-view synchronized training videos that feature rich hand-object interactions, we first introduce a geometry-based metric for ranking each viewpoint by its degree of alignment with the region acted upon at each moment.
-We use these rankings in a view-contrastive knowledge distillation objective that minimizes similarity of a feature from a given view with features from more occluded views, and maximizes similarity with the `positive' view that better observes the activity at that moment.
-Finally, we introduce a curriculum learning strategy that varies the chosen positive view over the course of training, aligning features from highly occluded views with features from increasingly dissimilar views that exhibit better view quality, allowing our model to gradually adapt to extreme viewpoint differences (Fig.~\ref{fig:concept_fig}, bottom).
-During inference, the input consists of standard single-view exocentric video, whose features are enriched by the multi-view training process.
+Given multi-view synchronized training videos, we first introduce a geometry-based metric for ranking each viewpoint by its visibility of the region acted upon at each moment.
+We use these rankings to design a cross-view knowledge distillation objective that maximizes feature similarity between the input view and a view that better observes the ongoing action.
+To address the large viewpoint disparity between the best view and other occluded views, we further devise a curriculum learning strategy that aligns synchronous features from occluded views with incrementally higher quality views (Fig.~\ref{fig:concept_fig}, bottom).
+At inference, the input is standard \emph{single-view} exocentric video, whose features are enriched by our multi-view training process.

-We choose two complementary tasks for evaluation: fine-grained keystep recognition from trimmed video clips, and language-guided keystep grounding in untrimmed video---both tasks that suffer in the presence of poor visibility.
-Our model outperforms the state of the art on both tasks.
-Thorough ablations confirm the value of our curriculum and knowledge distillation ideas.
-Our SOTA results---particularly on challenging views with significant occlusions or poor view of the activity---strongly suggest curriculum distillation as a promising novel alternative for achieving view-invariant models for in-the-wild activity video.
+We tackle two complementary tasks for evaluation: fine-grained keystep recognition from trimmed video clips, and language-guided keystep grounding in untrimmed video---both tasks that suffer in the presence of poor visibility.
+We demonstrate SOTA results across three challenging multi-view datasets (Ego-Exo4D~\cite{grauman2024egoexo4dunderstandingskilledhuman}, LEMMA~\cite{jia2020lemmamultiviewdatasetlearning}, EPFL-Smart-Kitchen-30~\cite{bonnetto2025epflsmartkitchen30denselyannotatedcooking}).
+Our results strongly support curriculum distillation as a powerful learning paradigm for unedited, in-the-wild activity video.